AtlasSystems/Ares-Blacklight-Catalog/README.md

 **SearchPriority (string)**

 The type of search to automatically run in order of search priority and separated by a comma.
-The valid search types are barcode, isxn, callnumber, and title.
+The valid search types are barcode, isxn, call number, and title.
 Default: barcode,call number,isxn,title

 **AutoRetrieveItems (Boolean)**